- Overview Renaissance Painting

 ### The Venetian School and Its Colorist Masters

-Renaissance paintings transform living spaces into true jewels of light, particularly suited to living rooms and dining rooms where conviviality is paramount.
+Renaissance paintings transform living spaces into true jewels of light, particularly well-suited to living rooms and dining rooms where conviviality reigns supreme.

-Titian's mythological scenes, such as "Venus of Urbino" or his "Bacchanals", bring refined sensuality that enhances contemporary interiors without ever falling into vulgarity.
+Titian's mythological scenes, such as "Venus of Urbino" or his "Bacchantes", bring refined sensuality that elevates contemporary interiors without ever descending into vulgarity.
 These works create warm and sophisticated atmospheres, ideal for relaxation and private reception spaces.

 ### Botticelli and Decorative Symbolism